CHEMeDATA/CHEMeDATA.github.io/README.md

 ### Funding

 From Oct.
 2019 to Nov.
 2020, the funding of Damien Jeannerat was covered by a 20% activity at the [DLCM](https://www.dlcm.ch/)/[E-research](https://www.unige.ch/eresearch/en/) group at the University of Geneva.
+### Related activity

+IUPAC work group on the [development of a standard for FAIR data mangement of spectroscopic data](https://iupac.org/projects/project-details/?project_nr=2019-031-1-024).

 ### How to participate?
 If you have comment, suggestions, contributions, *etc.* raise an [Issue on Github](https://github.com/CHEMeDATA/CHEMeDATA.github.io/issues).